daviddever/irctomqttbot/README.md

     lights on:
       topic: "irc/light"
       message: "on"
+      channels:
+        - "#mqttbot"
 ```

 The first element key is the string the IRC bot will watch for (in this case `lights on`)
 The `topic` and `message` key value pairs are used to build the MQTT request.
+If `channels` is used the bot will ignore the command unless it is in the defined channels.

 An example of a [Home Assistant](https://home-assistant.io) automation based on the above example.